 Proposal Position 9.
 Lastly, the Webster Dictionary defines "trade" as "the business of distribution, selling and exchange."
 Of course, "trade" in the context of Paragraph 31(i) does not refer to ordinary trade but international trade.
 For practical purposes, however, it would be convenient to presume that all of the measures listed in WT/CTE/W/160/Rev.1 would meet the trade-relatedness requirement without going into further analysis of the meaning of international trade."
 "11 in some cases, the criteria established in [paras.
 6-9] alone are not sufficient enough to provide guidance for identifying STOs.
 Those cases mostly involve COP decisions or resolutions, which suggests that identifying STOs is closely linked to the definition of MEAs.
 12. For example, Article 4.2.e and 8 of the Basel Convention contain the ambiguous words "environmentally sound way," which is not operational by itself.
 However, a COP decision elaborates it.
 Further, Article 18 of the Cartagena Protocol on Biosafety provides for basic elements of "behavioral obligation," while mandating the COP to elaborate more on those obligations.
 13. There are differing opinions on whether trade obligations contained in COP decisions should be treated as STOs.
 If Members follow a strict interpretation of "set out in MEAs," trade obligations stipulated in COP decisions should not be regarded as STOs.
 Yet COP decisions are playing an increasingly important role since most MEAs lay out only a basic framework and concrete rights and obligations of the Parties take shape through COP decisions.
 In addition, there are cases where the MEAs concerned declare that COP decisions are their integral part.
 14. Among COP decisions, the Marrakesh Accord is a unique case.
 Articles 6, 12 and 17 on the Flexibility Mechanisms in the Kyoto Protocol to the UNFCCC do not stipulate any specific obligations.
 Specific elements of the Mechanisms are provided in the Marrakesh Accord, which future COP is expected to adopt.
-It seems that the Accord is not mandatory in legal point of view, but in partic ipating in the Flexibility Mechanisms, the Parties to the Kyoto Protocol cannot avoid abiding by the specific trade obligations set out therein.
-Then, the question arises whether such "de facto" obligations stipulated in the Accord are STOs. " Switzerland TN/TE/W/4 paras.
-3-4 "3.
-Trade obligations under MEAs can cover a wide spectrum of possibilities, ranging from trade bans to notification procedures or labelling requirements.
-According to the European Communities (TN/TE/W/1), four categories of measures arise from trade obligations: (1) mandatory trade measures explicitly provided for under MEAs: this is the case of CITES, whereby trade in some species threatened with extinction which are or may be affected by trade can only be permitted in exceptional circumstances; this is also the case of the Cartagena Protocol on Biosafety as regards the obligatory advanced informed agreement procedure for the first shipment of living modified organisms; (2) trade measures not explicitly provided for nor mandatory under the MEA, but consequential of the "obligation of result" of the MEA: MEAs identify a list of potential measures for implementation; (3) trade measures not identified in nor mandatory under the MEA, but consequential of the "obligation of result": the MEAs do not list measures; (4) trade measures not identified in nor mandatory under the MEA, but which parties can decide to implement: this is the case of the Montreal Protocol (Article 2.11).
+It seems that the Accord is not mandatory in legal point of view, but in participating in the Flexibility Mechanisms, the Parties to the Kyoto Protocol cannot avoid abiding by the specific trade obligations set out therein.
+Then, the question arises whether such " de facto " obligations stipulated in the Accord are STOs. " Norway TN/TE/W/25 "3.
+A specific trade obligation needs to fulfil three criteria; it has to be specific, relate to trade and it must be an obligation: paras.
+3-6, 8 • SPECIFICITY criterion; that it has to be clearly and precisely defined in the Agreement what measure to implement; i.e. measures are explicitly provided for and clearly identified in the Agreement.
+For illustrative purpose we may refer to CITES, Article 3, according to which the export of any specimens of species included in Appendix 1 shall require the prior grant and presentation of an export permit, and the import of such specimens to require the prior grant and presentation of an import permit and either an export permit or a re-export certificate.
+Furthermore, the article spells out the conditions for granting said permits.